Understanding Cost-Benefit Analysis

 Step 3: Identify Benefits

-Light Rail System Benefits:
+Light Rail System Benefits:- Reduced traffic congestion.

 - Lower environmental impact compared to buses.